 What is a luxury brand?

 A luxury brand is who you are.
-A luxury brand is not born over-night.
-It takes its years of perseverance and builds into what it is, who it is.
-What it defines and what leads to its image.
+A luxury brand is not born overnight.
+It takes years of perseverance and builds into what it is, who it is; what it defines and what leads to its image.
 A luxury brand is how deep its roots and history goes.
 And not just anything, a history with substance.
 A history that means hard work, progress, and ultimately success.

 A luxury brand is not invented, it is a real story.